StephenChou1017/react-big-scheduler/README.md

 react-scheduler
 ========================

-A scheduler and resource planning component built for React and made for modern browsers (IE10+) and uses flexbox and table layouts.
+A scheduler and resource planning component built for React and made for modern browsers (IE10+) .

 Inspired by [Full Calendar Scheduler](https://fullcalendar.io/scheduler/).